EzraBrand/chavrutai-app/README.md

 Recently, I've been working especially with React, Github Codespaces, Vercel, and API querying.
 This current project is my biggest project yet.

+You can read more about me here: [About \- Talmud & Tech](https://www.ezrabrand.com/about)

 ## Tech Stack (Coming Soon)

 - **Frontend**: React.js with Tailwind CSS